woodcrest-university/community-charter/chamber-of-commerce.md

 1.3 Individuals must not have any outstanding fines or unresolved infractions with the Woodcrest Police Department at the time of application.

+1.4 All businesses must adhere to any current Rental Agreement and Condition terms, found here: https://woodcrest.university/town-life/rentals/

+1.5 All businesses must abide by any current Designated Use terms outlined in the Rental Agreement.

 ### 2. Application Process
 2.1 Individuals must submit a business proposal to the Chamber of Commerce for review and approval before renting a commercial plot.